 \subsection{Notation}

 We work entirely in the complex algebraic category.
-We will work exclusively with smooth Deligne-Mumford stacks $\ix$ which have \emph{finite stabilizer}, by which we mean the inertia map, $I\ix \to \ix$ is finite.
+We will work exclusively with a smooth Deligne-Mumford stack $\ix$ with \emph{finite stabilizer}, by which we mean the inertia map $I\ix \to \ix$ is finite (see Definition~\ref{def:inertia} for the formal definition and more detail).
 We will also assume that every stack $\ix$ has the \emph{resolution property}.
 This means that every coherent sheaf is the quotient of a locally free sheaf.
 This assumption has two consequences.
 The first is that the natural map $K(\ix) \to G(\ix)$ is an isomorphism, where $K(\ix)$ is the Grothendieck ring of vector bundles, and $G(\ix)$ is the Grothendieck group of coherent sheaves.
-The second consequence is that $\ix$ is a \emph{quotient stack} \cite{EHKV:01}.
-This means that $\ix = [X/G]$, where $G$ is a linear algebraic group acting on a scheme or algebraic space $X$.
+The second consequence is that $\ix$ is a \emph{quotient stack} \cite{Tot:04}.
+This means that $\ix = [X/G]$, where $G$ is a linear algebraic group acting on an affine scheme $X$.

-If $\ix$ is a smooth Deligne-Mumford stack, we will implicitly choose a presentation $\ix = [X/G]$.
+If $\ix$ is a smooth Deligne-Mumford stack, we will explicitly choose a presentation $\ix = [X/G]$.
 This allows us to identify the Grothendieck ring $K(\ix)$ with the equivariant Grothendieck ring $K_G(X)$, and the Chow ring $A^*(\ix)$ with the equivariant Chow ring $A^*_G(X)$.
 We will use the notation $K(\ix)$ and $K_G(X)$ (respectively $A^*(\ix)$ and $A^*_G(X)$) interchangeably.